Melania Trump faces new plagiarism row

 He has also been accused of mocking a disabled reporter.

-White House Press Secretary Sarah Sanders was asked ahead of the launch of the initiative whether President Trump believed he bore any responsibility for the need to address cyberbullying.
+White House Press Secretary Sarah Sanders was asked ahead of the launch of the initiative whether President Trump believed he bore any responsibility for the need to address cyber-bullying.

-"I think the idea that you're trying to blame cyberbullying on the president is kind of ridiculous," she said.
+"I think the idea that you're trying to blame cyber-bullying on the president is kind of ridiculous," she said.